A characterisation of the continuum Gaussian free field in $d \geq 2$ dimensions: Introduction

-This characterisation could potentially be helpful when identifying the GFF as a continuum scaling limit, since proving conformal invariance or even rotational invariance from the lattice is known to be very difficult.\footnote{In fact, let us thank here H. Duminil-Copin and V. Tassion for asking us whether only rotational invariance should suffice for the characterisation of the 2$d$ continuum GFF.
+Recently, there has been a lot of interest in proving scaling limit results for random surface models, e.g., \cite{SquareIce,BLRsurface, GM21}.
+The characterisation given in this article {and its mild generalizations below} could potentially be helpful for obtaining such results, by giving a new way to identify the GFF as a continuum scaling limit.
+Importantly, one that does not rely on conformal nor rotational invariance - conditions that are both very difficult to prove from lattice considerations (though there is important recent progress \cite{mano}). \footnote{ In fact, let us thank here H. Duminil-Copin and V. Tassion for asking us whether only rotational invariance should suffice for the characterisation of the 2$d$ continuum GFF.
 This discussion happened in a nice and friendly workshop in Fribourg, organised by I. Manolescu, who we would hereby like to thank too.
 We would finally like to thank N. Berestycki, J.C.
-Mourrat and G. Ray for many interesting and fruitful discussions on this topic.} However, the key step in this case would be proving this concrete form of domain Markov property in the limit, which admittedly is probably not easy at all - it would in some sense already mean a certain link of the covariance kernel to random walks and Brownian motion.
+Mourrat, G. Ray and W. Werner for many interesting and fruitful discussions on this topic, {and two anonymous referees who pointed out several places where more clarity was required}.
+J.A.\ was supported by Eccellenza grant 194648 of the Swiss National Science Foundation. }